jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 dently there was a skylight which let in light from above.
 As I stood in the passage gazing at the sinister door and wondering what secret it might veil, I suddenly heard

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 195

 the sound of steps within the room and saw a shadow pass backward and forward against the little slit of dim light which shone out from under the door.
 A mad, unreasoning terror rose up in me at the sight, Mr. Holmes.
 My overstrung nerves